riven314/DeepLearning-Navigation/README.md

 <tr>
 <td>

+This is a capstone group project of my Master of Data Science degree in The University of Hong Kong.
+The project is jointly developed by Alex Lau, Guo Huimin and Xie Jun.

-This is a capstone group project of my master degree.
-We developed a Deep learning-based local navigation system for the visually impaired users.
+In this capstone project, we developed a deep learning-based local navigation system for the visually impaired users.
+The system enables users to both make sense of and navigate along their surrounding environment.
 The system is prototyped in Python and it offers 3 special features:
-1. A state-of-the-art segmentation model that supports **low latency (more than 20 FPS) with remarkable segmentation performance**
+1. A state-of-the-art segmentation module that supports **low latency (more than 20 FPS) with remarkable segmentation performance**
 2. A **scene understanding module** for summarising spatial scene into grid of objects
 3. An **Obstacle avoidance module** for detection of closest obstacle

+We integrated all modules into an interface developed by PyQt5 and the system was tested in indoor scenes.

 ![Interface](results/cover.jpg)